Developing Leaders: 5 Steps to Developing Leadership Skills

 I never forgot this lesson.
 As I began to build my company, I realized that my ability to speak with poise and confidence attracted like-minded people.
 If you focus on your confidence and your public speaking skills, you will attract people to your cause as well!

-author Doug Staneart
+About Doug Staneart

-Doug Staneart is president of The Leader's Institute ®.
-He is based in the Dallas, Texas Region.
-He is a specialist in corporate team building activities and custom presentation skills seminars.
+Doug Staneart is president of The Leader's Institute ® based in the Dallas, Texas.
+He specializes in creating and delivering fantastic corporate team building activities.
+He is also the host of the High Impact Leaders podcast.